javiserna/eROSITA-X-Plorer/README.md

 ### Important note
 Not all eROSITA DR1 sources have available data products

+### To do list:
+-Download all fits file data products for the user -Incorporate the eROSITA upper limit detection level

 ### Acknowledgements
 This project was developed and maintained by Javier Serna © 2024